pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 Directory traversal is also, one of the most popular exploits out there, the reason is, as i covered in the introduction it is a simple to execute attack.
-Now, even though it may be an easier attack to execute, being that is really popular it is going to be one of the first attacks anyone attempts to secure themselves from.
+Now, even though it may be an easier attack to execute, being that is really popular, it is going to be one of the first attacks anyone attempts to secure themselves from.
 Even though it is an already known security issue, doesn’t mean it ceases to pop up again.
 [VERACODE_2]_